 The input switch or relay contact used to activate the 2nd Dynamics command connects to terminal 32 (Discrete Input D).
 This discrete input changes the control operation to allow a second set of dynamic terms to be used.
-This command is normally used when the closed loop path needs two independent sets of dynamics such as with circuit breaker open/closed or with dual-fuel engines.
-When the input switch or relay contacts are closed (discrete input in the "TRUE" state), the control will use the 2nd Dynamics set.
-When the contacts are open (discrete input in the "FALSE" state), the control will use the 1st Dynamics set.
+This command is normally used when the closed loop path needs two independent sets of dynamics such as with dual-fuel engines.
+When the input switch or relay contacts are closed (discrete input in the TRUE state), the control will use the 2nd Dynamics set.
+When the contacts are open (discrete input in the FALSE state), the control will use the 1st Dynamics set.
 No connection needs to be made to this input if only one set of dynamics is used.